Axel-Erfurt/PhoneImages2Computer/README.md

 > chmod +x /path/to/script/copyPhoneImages.sh

-The script searches for the DCIM Path on Phone SD-Card and copies the images.
+The script searches for the DCIM Path on Phone SD-Card.

 Then it ask for a folder to save images.